 Yoga Injuries and How to Avoid Them

-Injuries can happen anytime despite the exercise routine you follow.
-Yoga injuries often develop over years with the wrong stretching techniques and bodily misalignment.
+Injuries from yoga can happen anytime despite the exercise routine you follow.
+Common Yoga injuries often develop over years with the wrong stretching techniques and bodily misalignment.
 These injuries have long-term repercussions for your body and mind.

 1. Wrist Injury

 When it concerns using wrists while practising a particular yoga pose it is all about leverage.
 Placing all of your body’s weight on the wrists with both your hands on the mat is the culprit behind the muscle and joint injuries.

 Specific yoga poses like Urdhva Mukha Shvanasana or the Upward-Facing Dog where you raise the shoulders towards the ears, you often ignore the other muscle groups like shoulders, arms, or back.